Three Fathers for Anna

 Three Fathers for Anna (Drei Väter um Anna) is a 1939 German comedy film directed by Carl Boese and starring Ilse Werner, Hans Stüwe and Theodor Danegger.

-It was made by the German company UFA at the firm's Berlin studios, with some location shooting taking place around Passau in Bavaria.
+It was made by the German company UFA at the firm's Babelsberg Studios in Potsdam, with some location shooting taking place around Passau in Bavaria.
+The film's sets were designed by the art director Herbert Frohberg.

 Synopsis

 A ship's doctor has a young woman placed in his care when her mother dies at sea.
-Her real father may be one of three men living in a rural Bavarian village.
+Her real father may be one of three men living in a rural Bavarian village as the girl's mother has been intentionally vague.